rubenhensen/sac2c/tests/README.md

 The unit tests in this directory are supposed to ensure correct operation of a specific functionality of `sac2c`.
-Each unit test in its code encodes how it should be run and what are criteria for pass.
+Each unit test in its code encodes how it should be run and what are its criteria for success.

 The encoding is done using a series of line comments that start with a tag `// SAC_TEST|` from the first column of any line.  `// SAC_TEST|...` lines